m3rcer/m3rcer.github.io/_posts/coding/csharp/greyhatc/IntroScripts/anonymous/2021-05-29-anonymous.md

 ## Here is the same example as before for the public servant class but altered to use delegates and anonymous methods.

 - Instead of overriding a Base Abstract class's methods to define it in a sublcass we can use Delegates.
-Delegates is an object created that holds a reference to the method that is created .
+Delegates is an object created that holds a reference to the method that is created.

-  In this case we create a delegate in the parent class which is refernced by subclasses through anonymous methods to dynamically assign ("DriveToPlaceOfInterest" method) the method in the respective sublcasses.
+  - In this case we create a delegate in the parent class which is refernced by subclasses through anonymous methods to dynamically assign ("DriveToPlaceOfInterest" method) the method in the respective sublcasses.

-- This is an alternative to the "abstract class - override" method .
+- This is an alternative to the "abstract class - override" method.

 ### Code: